AsylantenAnanas/bot-dashboard/README.md

 ## TODO

 - Finish the server side code for the hooks
 - Add some structure to the server files
+- Add Bedrock support
 - ...

 ## Contributing